aiven/aiven-docs/docs/tools/terraform/concepts/data-sources.md

 resource.

-The data source approach is recommended for projects that will integrate with resources that they don\'t manage themselves.
+The data source approach is recommended for projects that will integrate with resources that they don't manage themselves.